RossBoylan/mccli/README.md

 To ensure setup, you should change to the top directory for `mccli`, e.g. `Documents\mccli\`, if you are not already there, and use a terminal (e.g., type command prompt in MS Windows) to execute

-   `npm install colors fs fs-extra inquirer@^8.0.0 path progress shelljs single-line-log yargs`
+   `npm install better-sqlite3 colors fs fs-extra inquirer path progress shelljs single-line-log yargs`

 *Danger!* Simply using `npm install` will also install the packages.
-But it also updates the system, including the shortcuts `mc` to invoke the program, and possibly some libraries:
+But it may also update the system, including the shortcuts `mc` to invoke the program, and possibly some libraries:
    * If you have the old version installed running `npm install` with the new version will likely trash the old installation.
    * The shortcuts established by the installation are almost certainly ignorant of the python virtual environment which we recommend creating below.

 *Do not use the `-g` option to npm,* since the package, as part of the general behavior of `Node`, does not load packages from the global environment (!).

-You *must pin the version of `inquirer` at 8*; version 9 and later do not work with this code, and it would require potentially wide-ranging changes to get it to work.
-Version 9 of `inquirer` switched to an `ESM` package instead of a `CommonJS` package.
-But our program, and most of the modules it uses, are `CommonJS`.
-If you're curious see [different ways](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) to solve the problem.
-Still curious?
-[Read more](https://redfin.engineering/node-modules-at-war-why-commonjs-and-es-modules-cant-get-along-9617135eeca1) about the problems using both systems at once, and marvel at what a big mess it is.

 ### Python Setup
 If you don't already have Python3 on your system, install [python](https://www.python.org/downloads/).
 If you install it system-wide, which requires administrative rights, and add python to your PATH, life will be easier later.